 Rent Parking Space In Your Driveway

 One of the most promising startups is about to grow from it’s roots in Los Angeles to spread across North America.
 Pavemint, lets you rent your driveway, an extra parking spot in your garage and carport.
 You’ll make the most by being located near popular venues like sports arenas, concerts, tourist spots, and congested neighborhoods.
 The beauty in Pavemint is that it has an eye on also cutting down traffic in communities and reducing emissions by getting people parked safely in a new way.
 Earning potential is a lot higher when you live in a high demand area where Pavemint says you could earn from $200 to $900 per month.
+In places like NYC, parking spaces are like gold dust.
+While some try to get on-road parking near them or a space in a garage, at quite a significant cost to them I should add, others opt for a solution like that offered at this Manhattan vehicle storage facility which is ideal for those living in the city who know they’re not going to need to use their vehicle for an extended period of time.

 Rent Your RV